 Ms Jones worked at Bradwell as an Occupational Health Nurse, and now runs a Facebook group for former station staff, and helps arrange the annual reunion each year.

-The next reunion is being held on Sunday 6th October 2019 at the Red Lion in Latchingdon, and all ex-employees are welcome!
-You can also join the Facebook group here.
+The last reunion was held on Sunday 6th October 2019 at the Red Lion in Latchingdon.
+You can join the Facebook group here.

 Class of 1958

 Mr B George, who worked for Sir Robert McAlpine on the construction of Bradwell Power Station between 1957 and 1964, sent us this great group staff photo from 1958.